List of Home and Away characters introduced in 2016: Ava Gilbert

 Ava Gilbert made her first appearance on 8 December 2016.
 She is Justin Morgan's (James Stewart) daughter.
 Ava was originally played by Grace Thomas upon her introduction, followed by Alice Roberts.
 The role was recast to Annabel Wolfe in February 2023.
 The recast allowed writers to give Ava more grown up storylines, as she is now a teenager.
 Ava makes an unannounced return to the Bay to see her father, but she is unable to hide her admiration for his apprentice Theo Poulos (Matt Evans).
 Wolfe thought the storyline would be relatable to "father-daughter relationships", saying "Until now, Ava has appeared on the show only as a 'little girl' or at a stage of pre-adolescence, Justin quickly realises how much she's grown up in his absence – not only physically, but mentally."
 Wolfe also said this would lead to problems as they struggle to understand one another.
 Justin learns from Ava's mother that she has been talking to a boy online, so when they argued about it, she left for the Bay.
 While Justin pushes Ava into opening up to him about the boy, Theo and Kirby Aramoana (Angelina Thomson) defend her, pointing out that it is likely just a crush.
 Wolfe told Tamara Cullen of TV Week that Ava would "bring chaos" to Justin's life with her rebellious, resentful attitude.
+The character returns to the Bay for Justin's wedding to Leah in April 2024.

 While Ava is walking home from school, she notices Justin Morgan leaving his cap behind on a bench and returns it to him.
 Justin realises that she is his daughter when she enters Nina Gilbert's (Zoe Naylor) house.
 Weeks later, Ava turns up at Justin's house, having left the city on a bus.
 She asks Justin if he is her father and he confirms that he is.
 Ava bonds with Justin's fiancée Phoebe Nicholson and his sister Raffy Morrison.
 Ava's stepfather Brian Gilbert (Tom O'Sullivan) comes to collect her and gets into an argument with Justin, causing her to run off.
 She is struck by Patrick Stanwood's (Luke McKenzie) car.
 Brian later allows Justin to spend time with Ava.
 When Nina and Brian go away for a few days, Ava comes to stay with Justin and befriends Scarlett Snow (Tania Nolan).
 Months later, Ava returns to the Bay to see Justin and meets his girlfriend Willow Harris (Sarah Roberts), who she bonds with.
 Ava is kidnapped by Boyd Easton (Steve Le Marquand) and his mother Hazel Easton (Genevieve Lemon).
 When Boyd is found with Ava, Willow helps saves her and tells her to run, where she is rescued by Justin and Colby Thorne (Tim Franklin).
 Justin and Willow's relationship ends and Nina bans Justin from seeing Ava for a while.